 Research has shown that therapy, particularly Cognitive Behavioral Therapy (CBT), is the most effective current treatment for anxiety.
 Most types of anxiety disorders, including Generalized Anxiety Disorder (GAD), Social Anxiety Disorder, and PTSD, respond very well to this type of therapy.
 CBT has been extensively researched for many years and shown to be effective.

-CBT teaches techniques to manage anxiety, as well as guides the patient to identify their triggers and negative thought patterns and slowly replace them with healthier ones.
+CBT teaches techniques to manage anxiety and guides the patient to identify their triggers and negative thought patterns and slowly replace them with healthier ones.
 Benefits of this type of therapy usually take a few weeks, but the skills that are taught can last a lifetime.

-If you haven't been successful using CBT in the past, other forms of therapy also exist to help you manage and reduce your anxiety.
+If you haven't found success with CBT in the past, other forms of therapy also exist to help you manage and reduce your anxiety.
 Acceptance and Commitment Therapy (ACT) teaches you methods of coping with uncomfortable and unpleasant thoughts while simultaneously changing your behavior.
 Dialectical Behavioral Therapy (DBT) combines some methods from CBT with mindfulness skills and distress tolerance.

 Neurontin for Anxiety

 Neurontin is an anticonvulsant medication currently only approved by the FDA to treat seizures and nerve pain.
 Neurontin is also sometimes prescribed off-label to treat mood and anxiety disorders, restless leg syndrome, and tardive dyskinesia.
 Neurontin is the brand name, but the medication is also available as a generic, called gabapentin.